MODERATORS HOME

 As a moderator, you’re not just helping run an event.
 You’re shaping the experience that makes Peak Fellowship different: a space where dentists can think out loud, share real challenges, and learn through honest conversation—without ego, pitches, or performance.
 Your collaboration helps protect what matters most here: psychological safety, meaningful connection, and the kind of learning that only happens when people feel genuinely seen and respected.

-Your Role as a Circle Moderator
+Your Role as a Moderator

 Moderators are the guides of the Circle experience.
 You don’t need to be the “expert in the room”—you create the conditions where everyone can learn from one another.